salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 MUST always either return all items OR return 400 Bad Request regardless of the count of results.

-Requests that have more than one pagination type request then error.

 Routes supporting any pagination MUST support Offset.

 Results MUST be limited to no more than 1000 results.